-Founded in 2000, RWF is the world's first and only all-volunteer, international LGBT-based humanitarian aid organization.
-RWF's work enables individuals and organizations to participate in the global community by donating and volunteering to help both LGBT and non-LGBT people affected by natural disasters, hunger, poverty, disease, oppression and war.
-RWF activities increase positive LGBT visibility by demonstrating the LGBT community’s compassion, concern and leadership by building bridges with the international LGBT and world communities.
+Founded in 2000, RWF is the world's first and only all-volunteer, international LGBTQ-based humanitarian aid organization.
+RWF's work enables individuals and organizations to participate in the global community by donating and volunteering to help both LGBTQ and non-LGBTQ people affected by natural disasters, hunger, poverty, disease, oppression and war.
+RWF activities increase positive LGBTQ visibility by demonstrating the LGBTQ community’s compassion, concern and leadership by building bridges with the international LGBTQ and world communities.

 RWF contributes.
-RWF contributes by specifically working in the LGBT community raising awareness and promoting philanthropy in the area of world humanitarian relief.
+RWF contributes by specifically working in the LGBTQ community raising awareness and promoting philanthropy in the area of world humanitarian relief.
 When you look at charitable giving, most people give because of personal interest or connection.
-RWF provides that personal connection between the LGBT community and the international relief world.
-Through our outreach LGBT people who have never before given internationally are now donating to worldwide humanitarian efforts.
+RWF provides that personal connection between the LGBTQ community and the international relief world.
+Through our outreach LGBTQ people who have never before given internationally are now donating to worldwide humanitarian efforts.

 RWF creates visibility.
-As LGBT people we know the tremendous power of coming out.
-RWF provides a platform and a united voice for LGBT compassion and concern to be seen and heard throughout the world.
+As LGBTQ people we know the tremendous power of coming out.
+RWF provides a platform and a united voice for LGBTQ compassion and concern to be seen and heard throughout the world.
 We are changing the way the world sees us.
-There are still a lot of misconceptions about LGBT people.
+There are still a lot of misconceptions about LGBTQ people.
 Much of the world sees us as being just about sex, drugs and materialism.
 Our gay identity and contributions to society need to be visible.
 We need public support to achieve full civil rights.
-The visibility that RWF provides allows people to see that LGBT people are engaged and positively contributing to the world.
+The visibility that RWF provides allows people to see that LGBTQ people are engaged and positively contributing to the world.
 We are about showing the world who we really are and what we care about.

 RWF elevates gay consciousness.
-We reach out beyond the LGBT community to share what HIV/AIDS and our civil rights struggle has taught us about coming together as a community in caring, giving, and loving.
+We reach out beyond the LGBTQ community to share what HIV/AIDS and our civil rights struggle has taught us about coming together as a community in caring, giving, and loving.
 We have a lot to offer the world.
 RWF puts our highest beliefs and values into action.
-We provide our community with an opportunity to effect real global change.
+We provide our community with an opportunity to affect real global change.

 RWF changes the world.
 We believe that to change the world for the better we must begin by changing our own collective consciousness.
-We do this starting at home, working within the LGBT community by educating ourselves, our families and friends about world need and how we, as powerful individuals in a united community, can work together to heal our world.
+We do this by starting at home, working within the LGBTQ community by educating ourselves, our families and friends about the world’s needs and how we, as powerful individuals in a united community, can work together to heal our world.

-RWF has distributed over 4.1 million dollars in humanitarian aid (supplies and grants).
-Food aid for Hurricane evacuees (including funding 1 million pounds of food aid for Hurricane Katrina survivors), emergency supplies for the South East Asia tsunami, medical supplies and financial aid to various projects in Guatemala, water projects throughout Central America providing safe drink water to hundreds, thousands of pounds of medicine, medical supplies, and school supplies to communities in Mexico, a landmine eradication project for Cambodia, an HIV/AIDS case management program in South Africa funding the monthly salaries of rural HIV peer educators, a computer lab to a Guatemalan middle school, a benefit concert for Haiti, traveling to Washington DC to advocate on Capitol Hill for development and aid issues, and thousands of stuffed animals to children in hospitals, schools and orphanages.
+RWF has distributed nearly $4.5 million in humanitarian aid (supplies and grants).
+Examples of our work include: food aid for Hurricane evacuees (including funding 1 million pounds of food aid for Hurricane Katrina survivors); emergency supplies for the South East Asia tsunami; medical supplies and financial aid to various projects in Guatemala; water projects throughout Central America providing safe drinking water to hundreds; thousands of pounds of medicine, medical supplies, and school supplies to communities in Mexico; a landmine eradication project for Cambodia; HIV/AIDS case management programs in South Africa funding the monthly salaries of rural HIV peer educators; a computer lab to a Guatemalan middle school; a benefit concert for Haiti; traveling to Washington DC to advocate on Capitol Hill for development and aid issues; summer camps for HIV positive and HIV affected children in Cuba; aid for natural disasters in Africa, the Caribbean, Central America, the Middle East, North America, South America, and South East Asia; and distributing thousands of stuffed animals to children in hospitals, schools and orphanages.